drdre4664/Provision-AWS-3-Tier-Infrastructure-Terraform-Modular-VPC-ALB-Auto-Scaling-RDS-MultiAZ/README.md

-# Azure 3-Tier Infrastructure with Terraform (VNet, Load Balancer, VMSS, MySQL Flexible Server)
+# Azure 3-Tier Infrastructure with Terraform (VNet, Load Balancer, VMs, MySQL Flexible Server)

 > **Part 1 of 2 — Terraform Progression** · This repo demonstrates **single-cloud Azure depth** (VM Scale Sets, remote state in Azure Storage, NSG chaining, MySQL Flexible Server with VNet integration).
 For the multi-cloud, modular evolution of this architecture that runs the same design on both AWS and Azure, see [Terraform-MultiCloud-IaC-Modules-AWS-Azure-3-Tier](https://github.com/drdre4664/Terraform-MultiCloud-IaC-Modules-AWS-Azure-3-Tier).